bgrewell/go-iperf/README.md

 # go-iperf

-A Go based wrapper around iperf3
+This project is a simple wrapper around iperf3 designed to make it easier to programmatically run iperf tests inside of Go projects.
+This project supports Windows, Linux and MacOS.

 ## Basic Usage